eraybasar/pesdk-docs/_guides/android/v3_1/introduction/getting_started.md

 * Android Build Tools 25.0.2+
 * Android Support Repository 25.1.1+

+You will need a **valid license file** in order to use the PhotoEditor SDK in your own application.
+You can request a trial license at [here](https://www.photoeditorsdk.com/users/new).
+As our [demo application](https://github.com/imgly/imgly-sdk-android-demo) comes bundled with its own license, you can use this right away, if you just want to take a quick look.

 ## Supported Android versions

-The PhotoEditorSDK supports Android 4.0.3+ (API Level 15) as the `minSdkVersion`, but it must be compiled with `Build-API` and `targetSdkVersion` Level 25+ to support Android 7.1 and above.
+The PhotoEditorSDK supports **Android 4.0.3+ (API Level 15)** as the `minSdkVersion`, but it must be compiled with `Build-API` and `targetSdkVersion` Level 25+ to support Android 7.1 and above.

 ## Setting up the workspace

-Please make sure to have jCenter listed in your repositories in your `build.gradle` file:
+Please make sure to have jCenter and our artifactory repository listed in your repositories in your `build.gradle` file:

 ```groovy
 buildscript {